Should enterprises build their own customer feedback software? After all, they’ve got the engineering talent and resources to take it on.

 insight with tagging & segmentation

 Different customer segments will have different needs and therefore different feedback.
-The segmentation feature in software platforms like Wootric enables you to analyze CX metrics like Net Promoter Score by customer properties.
+The segmentation feature in software platforms like Wootric enables you to analyze customer experience KPIs like Net Promoter Score by customer properties.
 You can pass various properties, like geographic region, or persona, to drill down to specific segments and understand what’s important to your different types of customers.

 Tagging is an incredibly powerful tool when it comes to dealing with qualitative feedback.
 Frequency analysis lifts trending topics out of customer comments, and various teams can find relevant feedback with a single click.